-This collection documents the administrative and philanthropic activities of former Troy State College President, Dr. Charles Bunyan Smith.
+This collection documents the administrative and philanthropic activities of former Troy State College President (1937-1961), Dr. Charles Bunyan Smith.
 Privacy issues or institutional concerns may limit access to some materials.
-Record grouping is undetermined.
+RG-021 is unprocessed.

-This extensive collection documents the administrative and philanthropic activities of former Troy University President, Dr. Ralph W. Adams.
+This extensive collection documents the administrative and philanthropic activities of former Troy University President (1964-1989), Dr. Ralph W. Adams.
 Materials are organized as received from administrative staff to preserve original context.
 Privacy issues or institutional concerns may limit access to some materials.
-Record grouping is undetermined.
+RG-003 is unprocessed.

 Faculty & Staff Collections

 Woody Ishmael was a a renowned artist and illustrator and instructed many classes at Troy University in his role as resident artist in the 1970s and 1980s.
 This collection includes examples of his work and other documents related to his tenure at Troy University.
-Record grouping is undetermined.
+RG-016 is unprocessed.

 Regional Interest Collections

 Journalist and author Mark Pinsky's book, Drifting Into Darkness, was the result of a highly-detailed investigation into a high-profile double-murder case which occurred in an upscale Montgomery, Alabama community on Thanksgiving weekend in 2004.
 This collection documents his extensive research efforts and the inner workings of the criminal justice system in Montgomery, Alabama.
 Mr. Pinsky was a guest speaker at Troy University Library in October, 2022.
 Some portions of this collection have restricted accessibility per request of the donor.
-Record grouping is undetermined.
+RG-019 is unprocessed.